 - Assistance completing graduate school applications and writing effective personal statements

-- Tutoring for courses and development of writing skills
+- Development of writing skills

 - Graduate school application fee waivers